 Well, as you may have guessed from the path the ureters take, these muscular tubular structures are responsible for transporting urine from your kidneys all the way to the urinary bladder which happened to be the next topic that we're going to be talking about next – the urinary bladder.

 The urinary bladder which we are now highlighting on this image is a hollow organ with strong muscular walls.
 It is quite distensible and varies in shape and size – generally has an average capacity of between four hundred to six hundred milliliters.
 It is located in the lesser pelvis on the muscular sheath of the pelvic diaphragm and lies mainly on the levator ani muscle and its fascia which we can see if we change views.
 Here are the levator ani muscle and its fascia pointed out with arrows on the right and left.

 Now due to anatomical differences in the male and female pelvis, the relations of the urinary bladder differs somewhat between the sexes.
 As you can see here in this sagittal cross-section of the male pelvis, the urinary bladder is bordered posteriorly by the rectovesical pouch and the rectum.
 We have circled both structures right here and pointed out the triangular rectovesical pouch space.
 In the female pelvis, the bladder is bordered by different structures than the male.
-The urinary bladder is bordered posteriorly by the uterus which I am pointing out here and their vesicouterine pouch which is located here deep to the uterus.
+The urinary bladder is bordered posteriorly by the uterus which I am pointing out here and their vesicouterine pouch which is located here.